MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Teams/Update-MgUserChat.md

       - `[Id <String>]`: Unique identifier for the identity.
     - `[Device <IMicrosoftGraphIdentity>]`: identity
     - `[User <IMicrosoftGraphIdentity>]`: identity
-  - `[HostedContents <IMicrosoftGraphChatMessageHostedContent[]>]`: Content in a message hosted by Microsoft Teams e.g. images, code snippets etc.
+  - `[HostedContents <IMicrosoftGraphChatMessageHostedContent[]>]`: Content in a message hosted by Microsoft Teams - for example, images or code snippets.
     - `[ContentBytes <Byte[]>]`: Write only.
 Bytes for the hosted content (such as images).
     - `[ContentType <String>]`: Write only.
 Content type, such as image/png, image/jpg.
     - `[Id <String>]`: Read-only.